 Rarely are the 2.5-3.5 tons concrete blocks produced near the loading area where traffic, people and space are in conflict with your activities, so the anchors (steel drag anchors or concrete blocks) need to be transported to where the boat will take them to sea.

 Consider these steps:

-- 1) Hire front loader tractor or machinery; - 2) Stack blocks neatly near the dock and cover; - The front loader with chains can drop anchors in water or onto boat safely; - 4) Seriously rehearse all the logistic process with the driver of the tractor or front loader before (!); - Seriously rehearse all logistics with the captain of the boat - you are project manager only; - 6) Plan your installation at sea so that all pre-measured ropes are prepared and coiled to carry on the boat for deployment at sea- safety first.
+- 1) Hire front loader tractor or machinery; - 2) Stack blocks neatly near the dock and cover; - 3) The front loader with chains can drop anchors in water or onto boat safely; - 4) Seriously rehearse all the logistic process with the driver of the tractor or front loader before (!); - 5) Seriously rehearse all logistics with the captain of the boat - you are project manager only; - 6) Plan your installation at sea so that all pre-measured ropes are prepared and coiled to carry on the boat Figure 32 Anchor blocks loaded on dock for deployment at sea- safety first.